Fellowship Details & Requirements

 - hematopathology

-In keeping with our recognition of the shifting emphasis toward greater research skills among pediatric hematologist-oncologists, the second and third years of the fellowship are oriented to gaining basic research skills through clinical, translational and laboratory-based research.
-Each fellow selects primary research mentor.
-With the approval of the Program Director, Division Head and Research Sponsor, the sponsor agrees to serve as the Fellow’s mentor and to provide sufficient resources, space and guidance to provide a challenging, rigorous and demanding research experience.
 The Division of Pediatrics is active in translational research where laboratory-based investigations are brought to clinical trial.
-In addition, the division has developed an active Adolescent and Young Adult Program (AYA) which addresses not only the medical, but psychosocial need of teenagers and young adults.
+In keeping with our recognition of the shifting emphasis toward greater research skills among pediatric hematologist oncologists, the second and third years of the fellowship are oriented to gaining basic research skills through clinical, translational and/or laboratory-based research.
+Each fellow selects a primary research sponsor.
+With the approval of the program director, Division Head, and research sponsor, the sponsor agrees to serve as the Fellow’s mentor and to provide sufficient resources, space, and guidance to provide a challenging and comprehensive research experience.

 The New Agents Program in the Division of Pediatrics is dedicated to identifying making available to our patients new and investigational agents that might not be available to them otherwise.
-Research opportunities exist not only in the Division of Pediatrics and throughout MD Anderson but also throughout the Texas Medical Center.
-Fellows are required to present their findings in a seminar, and to be eligible to sit for the American Board of Pediatrics’ Hematology/Oncology sub-specialty Board, the fellow must author a manuscript of their research findings.
+Research opportunities exist not only in the Division of Pediatrics and throughout UT MD Anderson but also throughout the Texas Medical Center.
+Fellows are required to present their findings in a division-wide seminar, and to be eligible to sit for the American Board of Pediatrics Hematology/Oncology sub-specialty board exam, the fellow must author a manuscript of their research findings.

 Outpatient Clinical Rotations